Hsgngr/dataiku_income_classification/README.md

 **Note: Instance weight is not shown on the information.txt but it is in the data as the 24th column.
 ```
-Due to this error on the census_income_metadata.txt I had to spare sometime for understanding each feature and checking it with the data that I have.
-Turns out 'instance-weight' feauture is part of the data.csv but not shown on the text file.

 The train and test data was split in approximately 2/3, 1/3 proportions.
 ```